pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 The addition method works as we desire, but a couple of things can be improved.
 When we use a binary operator like ``+`` we like more symmetry.
-Binary operators can either be members of their left-hand argument's class or friend functions.
+A binary operator can be a member of the argument’s class if on the left side of the operator or a friend function.
-Since the stream operators' left-hand argument is a stream, stream operators either have to be members of the stream class or friend functions.
+Since the argument on the left side of the stream operator is a stream, the stream operators will either have to be members of the stream class or friend functions.
 However, that is not true for ``+``.
 Let's rewrite the addition operator as a friend function.